Bacterial patterns: Patterns in bacterial colonies

 The formation of patterns in the growth of bacterial colonies has extensively been studied experimentally.
+A large number of studies on pattern formation in bacterial colonies have been performed in Bacillus subtilis and in Proteus mirabilis.
 Resulting morphologies appear to depend on the growth conditions.
 They include well known morphologies such as dense branched morphology (DBM) or diffusion-limited aggregation (DLA), but much complex patterns and temporal behaviour can be found.